 Best Coin Selection

-Bybit is a top-tier spot and derivatives venue with 75M+ users across 240+ regions.
-Its draw is breadth of assets, deep liquidity, and a polished trading experience that resonates strongly across Asia, including the Philippines.
+Bybit is a spot and derivatives venue with 75M+ users across 240+ regions.
+Its appeal comes from its asset breadth, generally strong liquidity, and a polished trading experience that many users in Asia—including the Philippines—recognize.

 Why We Picked It

-On-ramping is simple: One-Click Buy for card purchases, plus P2P with bank transfers and local methods (GCash, Maya, Coinpay).
-Lite suits newcomers; Pro unlocks advanced order types, charting, and risk tools.
-For most Filipino users, PHP withdrawals are typically handled by selling via the escrowed P2P market rather than a direct peso cash-out rail.
+On-ramping is straightforward: One-Click Buy for card purchases, and P2P options using bank transfers and local methods (GCash, Maya, Coinpay).
+Lite is geared toward newcomers, while Pro offers advanced order types, charting, and risk tools.
+For many Filipino users, PHP withdrawals are typically achieved by selling via the escrowed P2P market rather than relying on a direct peso cash-out rail.

 Pros and Cons